Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_streaming.md

 The new streaming framework captures each event, sends the chunk back to the client, and then exits early.

-It will also estimate tokens for LLM services that decided to not stream back the token use counts when the message completed.
+It also estimates tokens for LLM services that decided to not stream back the token use counts when the message is completed.

 ## Streaming limitations

 Keep the following limitations in mind when you configure streaming for the AI Proxy plugin:

 * Multiple AI features shouldn’t expect to be applied and work simultaneously
-* You cannot use the [Response Transformer plugin](/hub/kong-inc/response-transformer/) plugin or any other "response" phase plugin when streaming is configured
+* You can't use the [Response Transformer plugin](/hub/kong-inc/response-transformer/) or any other response phase plugin when streaming is configured.
 * The [AI Request Transformer plugin](/hub/kong-inc/ai-request-transformer/) plugin **will** work, but the [AI Response Transformer plugin](/hub/kong-inc/ai-response-transformer/) **will not**.
-This is a limitation of the fact that {{site.base_gateway}} cannot check every single response token against a separate system.
+This is because {{site.base_gateway}} can't check every single response token against a separate system.
 * Streaming currently doesn't work with the HTTP/2 protocol.
-You must disable this in your `proxy_listen` configuration.
+You must disable this in your [`proxy_listen`](/gateway/latest/reference/configuration/#proxy_listen) configuration.

 ## Configuration

-The `ai-proxy` plugin already supports request streaming, all you have to do is request {{site.base_gateway}} to stream the response tokens back to you.
+The AI Proxy plugin already supports request streaming, all you have to do is request {{site.base_gateway}} to stream the response tokens back to you.

 The following is an example `llm/v1/completions` route-type streaming request: